Majors and Minors

 Courses must go through a review process before they are approved for the diversity core.
 Although some courses may include components that focus on areas of diversity, a course will not count for the diversity core requirement if it is not designated as a diversity core for that semester.
 In addition, it is possible that a particular course may be offered as a diversity core requirement one semester and not the next semester.
 The course must be an approved diversity core course for the semester in which the student completes it.

 The diversity core requirement must be completed at Loyola.
 It cannot be transferred from another institution, nor taken through Study Abroad.

 How many internships can a student take for degree credit?

 Any undergraduate student can take a maximum of two three-credit internships (150 hours each) for degree credit.
 Individual departments may set a limit on the number of internships that can count for a major requirement.
 In that case, the second internship can count as an elective (towards the minimum of 40 courses degree requirement).
 For more information, please consult the Academic Catalogue: https://catalogue.loyola.edu/content.php?catoid=16&navoid=561#special-course-options

 Does any fine arts course count for the core requirement?

-Can students retake the foreign language or math placement exams?
+Can students retake the world language or math placement exams?

 Students must notify AASC after they have retaken either exam so that we can update the scores in Colleague.
 Failure to notify AASC will result in students not being able to register for the appropriate course level during registration.

-My advisee is concerned that his/her foreign language level is too difficult or too easy.
+My advisee is concerned that his/her world language level is too difficult or too easy.
 What should he/she do?